10 Jack in the Box Healthy Options for Athletes

 Athletes looking for healthy options at fast-food restaurants should focus on meals that provide a good source of carbohydrates and a moderate amount of lean protein.
 In addition, they should select items that are low in saturated fat.

 Carbohydrates provide athletes with the energy needed to perform at their best.
-Protein is important for supporting athletes with building and maintaining lean muscle mass.
+Protein is important for supporting athletes with building and maintaining muscle mass.

 Jack in the Box Healthy Options for Athletes